Jerrell Freeman: Chicago Bears

 On March 12, 2016, Freeman signed a three-year, $12 million contract with the Chicago Bears.
 He was suspended four games on November 21, 2016, for violating the league's performance-enhancing drug policy.
-In the 2016 season, he appeared in 12 games an finished with 110 total tackles (86 solo) and five passes defended.
+In the 2016 season, he appeared in 12 games and finished with 110 total tackles (86 solo) and five passes defended.

 On September 12, 2017, Freeman was placed on injured reserve after sustaining a pectoral injury and a concussion in Week 1 against the Atlanta Falcons.

 On October 30, the Chicago Bears announced that Freeman had been suspended for 10 games for violating the NFL's performance-enhancing drug policy for a second time.
 Freeman apologized for the suspension, adding that his playing career might be in jeopardy due to a head injury and memory loss.

 On May 2, 2018, Freeman announced his retirement from the NFL.
 He was suspended an additional two years by the NFL on May 11, 2018, after failing a third drug test.